SimplyKloud/GIT/02-commits and branches.md

 In this case, both developer sit togethere and manually edit the file and decide which line of code should be comitted.

 ### Forking a Repository
+git clone will clone the repo from remote i.e. from github account to local machine forking is used to clone repo from one github account to another github account.

 ### Reference for branching